wilsonliaows/docs/_docs/workato-concepts.markdown

 *Jobs history summary page*

 # Job details page
 The job details page provides step-by-step input/output details of a single trigger event as it is processed by the recipe.
+This page is useful for troubleshooting recipes as users are able to view the data passed into each step and the resultant output returned after each step was executed.

 [![https://gyazo.com/743ba03c8314a319bb15dba0bdeff35c](https://i.gyazo.com/743ba03c8314a319bb15dba0bdeff35c.gif)](https://gyazo.com/743ba03c8314a319bb15dba0bdeff35c)